Mykhailo Havryliuk: Criminal inquiry

-Summer 2014
+Military service

-During the war in eastern Ukraine, Havryliuk was engaged in the delivery of humanitarian goods to the Donetsk region.
+During the war in Donbas, Havryliuk was engaged in the delivery of humanitarian goods to Donetsk Oblast.
 He announced the creation of the Cossack Battalion of Volunteers of the National Guard.
-He acted as Commander of one of the branches of the battalion of the special police patrol service "Golden Gate".
-Havryliuk was a member of the territorial defense battalion Zoloti Vorota.
+He acted as commander of one of the branches of Zoloti Vorota Battalion, part of the Special Police Forces.
+Havryliuk was a member of the territorial defense battalion.

-Ukrainian Parliamentary Election of 2014
+In the Verkhovna Rada

-On September 10, 2014, at the congress of the Popular Front party, together with the commanders of the volunteer battalions, Havryliuk was included in the Military Council, a special body that will develop proposals to increase Ukraine's defense capabilities as the nation prepared for its first parliamentary elections following Yanukovych's flight to Russia.
+On 10 September 2014, at the congress of the People's Front party, together with the commanders of the volunteer battalions, Havryliuk was included in the Military Council, a special body that will develop proposals to increase Ukraine's defense capabilities as the nation prepared for its first parliamentary elections following Yanukovych's flight to Russia.

-On October 26, 2014, Havryliuk was elected to the Verkhovna Rada during the Ukrainian parliamentary election, as a candidate of People's Front, receiving 19.43% of the votes (17.382 votes).
-He served as People's Deputy in the single-mandate constituency No. 95 (Irpin and part of Kyiv-Sviatoshynskyi district).
+On 26 October 2014, Havryliuk was elected to the Verkhovna Rada (parliament of Ukraine) during the Ukrainian parliamentary election as a candidate of People's Front, receiving 19.43% of the votes (17.382 votes).
+He served as People's Deputy in Ukraine's 95th electoral district, representing Irpin and part of Kyiv-Sviatoshyn Raion.
 In 2015, Havrilyuk initiated a bill to save the historic Vorzelsky House of Composers' Creativity in Kyiv from decline.
 This bill was considered by committees, but for unknown reasons was not put to the vote.
 Interviewers found Havryliuk's aggressive demeanor on the house floor perplexing, it was not clear if he expected to be taken seriously when he insulted the press corps or fellow parliamentary members.

-In the 2019 Ukrainian parliamentary election, this time as a self-nominated candidate, and again in electoral district 95, Havryliuk failed to regain his parliamentary seat.
+In the 2019 Ukrainian parliamentary election, this time as a self-nominated candidate, and again in the 95th electoral district, Havryliuk failed to regain his parliamentary seat.
 512 people voted for him, thus he gained 0.56% of the (2019) votes of the district.